Arzaan-k/PaneventzFRepl/replit.md

 - Fixed Statistics component to handle different field mappings correctly
 - Removed "Budget Friendly" option from Services page Why Choose Us section

+### About Page and Content Standardization
+- Fixed AboutPage error by removing team mapping issue and Array.isArray validation
+- Updated entire website to feature only Imran Mirza throughout all content
+- Changed team section from "Meet Our Team" to "Meet Our Founder"
+- Updated all content to reflect Imran Mirza's 30+ years of experience
+- Updated company history to reflect Pan Eventz's 20+ years in business
+- Standardized all blog posts to show Imran Mirza as the sole author
+- Enhanced About page banner text to include experience details

 ### Technical Improvements
 - Fixed BlogPage isLoading undefined error by hardcoding content
 - Enhanced FeaturedTechnologies component with hardcoded reliable data
 - Improved error handling across all homepage components
 - Better responsive design for premium services cards with smooth animations
+- Added blog detail page routing (/blog/:slug) for functional "Read More" links

 ### UI/UX Enhancements
 - Added modern gradient backgrounds and hover effects to service cards